The Oxford grad who was on 'The Apprentice' is launching a dating app that tries to understand your personality

 When asked how the game is able to determine a user’s personality traits, Koutsomitis said: “We’re using a PhD to develop the games.
 It’s based on scientific research.
 I’m not the scientific expert so it’s hard for me to tell you in an educated way the exact personality matches.”

-Harry Briggs, a startup investor that studied psychology at the University of Oxford, said games can be used to identify what kind of personality traits someone has, including whether they’re an extrovert or whether they’re resilient.
+Harry Briggs, a startup investor that studied psychology at the University of Oxford, told Business Insider that games can be used to identify what kind of personality and behavioural characteristics someone has, such as openness, conscientiousness, extraversion, agreeableness, resilience, neuroticism, etc.

-Without seeing the DatePlay app, he said it was hard to tell whether it will work in the way it’s designed to.
+“The big question, though, is whether DatePlay’s ‘compatibility score’ is a valid measure of actual dating compatibility,” said Briggs.
+“The limited research I’ve read suggests that dating outcomes still appear to be most correlated with similar levels of physical attractiveness, societal status and educational background, obvious and unromantic though those sound.
+It’s no good knowing someone’s personality type if you don’t know what personality types they click best with.”

-NOW WATCH: The most advanced warplane ever built just landed in Britain
+Briggs added: “If DatePlay can use simple machine learning from the “successful” matches to retrofit matching algorithms onto the personality scores, then they could ultimately create something that gives people a better chance of finding a good match.”

 Business Insider Emails & Alerts